 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

-Before applying Ertaczo (sertaconazole), wash your feet and toes with soap and water and let them dry fully.
-Apply a thin layer between your toes, and rub it in gently and thoroughly.
-Also apply this medication to the areas just around the visible fungal infection to make sure you have covered everything including nearby areas with possible early infection.
+Make sure to wash your feet and toes thoroughly with soap and water and let them dry fully before using Ertaczo (sertaconazole).
+Apply a thin layer of Ertaczo (sertaconazole) between the toes twice daily for 4 full weeks.
+Also apply this medication to the areas just around the visible fungal infection to make sure you have covered nearby areas with possible early infection.
+Rub the cream into the skin gently and thoroughly, and then wash your hands with soap and water.

 Ertaczo (sertaconazole) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.